pingcap/docs-tidb-operator/en/get-started.md

 TiDB Operator includes a number of Custom Resource Definitions (CRDs) that implement different components of the TiDB cluster.

-Run this command to install the CRDs into your cluster:
+Run the following command to install the CRDs into your cluster:

 {{< copyable "shell-regular" >}}